Ejection seat

 In aircraft, an ejection seat or ejector seat is a system designed to rescue the pilot or other crew of an aircraft (usually military) in an emergency.
 In most designs, the seat is propelled out of the aircraft by an explosive charge or rocket motor, carrying the pilot with it.
-The concept of an ejectable escape crew capsule has also been tried.
+The concept of an ejectable escape crew capsule has also been tried (see B-58 Hustler).
 Once clear of the aircraft, the ejection seat deploys a parachute.
 Ejection seats are common on certain types of military aircraft.

 History

 A bungee-assisted escape from an aircraft took place in 1910.
 In 1916, Everard Calthrop, an early inventor of parachutes, patented an ejector seat using compressed air.
+Compression springs installed under the seat were tested.